 Jess Chandler: Publisher

 Jess Chandler founded Prototype in 2019.
 She was a co-founder of Test Centre, which ran from 2011 to 2018, publishing innovative works of poetry and fiction.
 She also co-runs, with Gareth Evans, the imprint House Sparrow Press.
 She has worked as an editor at Reaktion Books, and used to work as a researcher and producer on factual television programmes.
-She is also the Digital Editor of Poetry London.
+She was the Digital Editor of Poetry London for six years.
 Jess has extensive experience editing and publishing a range of books, from fiction and poetry to illustrated art books, literary biography, history and philosophy, specialising in poetry and hybrid, multidisciplinary works.
 Jess has been invited to give talks and seminars at institutions including Glasgow School of Art, Birkbeck and the Royal College of Art, and has been a tutor at the Poetry School.
 She is also a cellist, and lives in London with her partner and their two young children.

 Astrid Alben: Commissioning Editor for Literature in Translation